SKA-INAF/caesar-rest/README.md

 # caesar-rest
-Rest API for caesar source finder application based on Flask framework [https://palletsprojects.com/p/flask/].
+caesar-rest provides a rest interface for caesar [https://github.com/SKA-INAF/caesar] source finder and related applications based on Flask python framework [https://palletsprojects.com/p/flask/].
 Celery task queue is used to execute caesar application jobs asynchronously.
 In this application Celery is configured by default to use a RabbitMQ broker for message exchange and Redis as task result store.
-In production Caesar server can be run behind nginx+uwsgi http server.
+In a production environment caesar rest service can be run behind nginx+uwsgi http server.

 ## **Status**
 This software is under development.
 Not already tested with python 3.